urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 Let's fit two models, one for a null hypothesis and one which considers the habitat metrics mentioned above: <br />
 **null** - raccoon occupancy is constant across sites <br />
-**habitat hypothesis** - raccoon occupancy is explained by habitat variables, water and forest, where raccoon occupancy increases with increasing proportions of water and forests
+**habitat hypothesis** - raccoon occupancy is explained by habitat variables, water and forest, where raccoon occupancy increases with increasing proportions of water and forests.

+Static occupancy models have two linear predictors, one for detection and one for occupancy.
+Within `unmarked` we use a slightly modified R formula syntax to specify our two models.
+First, you do not need to specify what the response variable is (the function already knows that detection history you input into `y` is the response variable).
+Second, you input two linear predictors which are ordered as 'detection model' then 'occupancy model'.
+Thus, the code to fit our two models would look something like:

 ```R
 # learn more about this function modeled after MacKenzie et al. (2002)